 If you don't believe in the company.
 Our training team and managers can't train employees who don't believe in the company or their job.
 The type of employees who are just at the office for a paycheck, are the type of employees who won't be a fit for Impact.
 All of us at Impact are a team.
 If you aren't wanting to show off where you work or just want to come to work get paid and leave, this corporation probably isn't for you.

 Advice to Management

-I applied through college or university.
+I applied through a recruiter.
 The process took 3+ months.
-I interviewed at Impact Networking (Indianapolis, IN).
+I interviewed at Impact Networking (Lake Forest, IL) in November 2017.